 - i.
-Versatility will be split at the discretion of the board. - ii.
-All tack and clothing changes are to be made in the ring. - iii.
-At least one, but not more than two appropriately dressed grooms (exhibitors) at least 13 years old and 4-H club members are permitted in the ring to carry tack and/or hold the equine. - iv.
+Versatility will be split at the discretion of the board. - j.
+All tack and clothing changes are to be made in the ring. - k.
+At least one, but not more than two appropriately dressed grooms (exhibitors) at least 13 years old and - I. 4-H club members are permitted in the ring to carry tack and/or hold the equine. - m.
 There will be a 5-minute time limit for changes.
-If you exceed the time limit there will be a 5 second time penalty added to the gymkhana time. - v.
-At the beginning of the tack change, all equipment must be available in the ring. - vi.
-A mandatory meeting at the Announcers Stand immediately before each evening Versatility Class is required of all participants to ensure everyone knows the rules including the announcer, judge and ring steward. - vii.
+If you exceed the time limit there will be a 5 second time penalty added to the gymkhana time. - n.
+At the beginning of the tack change, all equipment must be available in the ring. - o.
+A mandatory meeting at the Announcers Stand immediately before each evening Versatility Class is required of all participants to ensure everyone knows the rules including the announcer, judge and ring steward. - p.
 Team/Club Versatility: Teams are made up of three individuals, and their own project horse, one rider riding in each seat.
 Open to exhibitor's age 13 years of age and up.
 If more than 16 teams of three sign up, riders will be selected by lottery.
 No tack changes are necessary, but teams may choose to assign one runner/groom at least 13 years old to assist the team.

-j.
-Dressage:
+52. Dressage:

-- i.
-All Dressage Riders 13 years and up are allowed to ride in two tests. - ii.
-Exhibitors must ride at least one dressage test in order to compete in dressage equitation (rail) classes.iii.
+- a.
+All Dressage Riders 13 years and up are allowed to ride in two tests. - b.
+Exhibitors must ride at least one dressage test in order to compete in dressage equitation (rail) classes. - c.
 Exhibitors are pre-assigned ride times.
-If there is a conflict between classes and ride times, contact the - dressage check-in person as soon as possible.
+If there is a conflict between classes and ride times, contact the dressage check-in person as soon as possible.
 Exhibitors MUST make arrangements to change assigned ride times before the scheduled ride time.
-A no-show with no communication will be considered a scratch.
+A no-show with no communication will be considered a scratch. - 53.
+Trail: Practicing on the trail course will result in disqualification from the class.